billstclair/wws-scripts/README.md

 rsyncit -av sunset-151002.jpg
 ```

-There's a sample `.sshdir` script in the `bin` directory.
+There's a sample `.sshdir` script in the `aux` directory.
 Copy it to directories you want to sync, and change what it echoes appropriately.

 ## scpit